 In contrast, PLG strategies focus on customer acquisition through product usage and word-of-mouth, rather than traditional sales and marketing channels.
-This means that companies strive to create a product that is so valuable and user-friendly that customers will naturally want to use it, recommend it to others, and pay for it.
+This means that companies strive to create a product that is so valuable and has a marvelous user experience that customers will naturally want to use it, recommend it to others, and pay for it.
 Additionally, PLG strategies focus on customer retention by continuously improving the product based on customer feedback and providing excellent customer service and support.

 “Product-led growth means that every team in your business influences the product.
 By having every team focused on the product, you create a culture that is built around enduring customer value.”Allan Wille, Co-Founder & CEO at Klipfolio

 There is also a possibility to mix the two strategies.
 You should make the decision based on what your customers’ needs are and how they want the sales process to be.
 Keep in mind that the more complicated the product, the longer the sales funnel.